 - Opening Hours: Daily, 8:00 AM – 6:00 PM

 - Entry: 10 Baht (coin-operated gate).
-Bring plenty of 10 Baht coins if you wish to trigger the coin-operated statues.
+Bring plenty of additional 10 Baht coins if you wish to trigger the coin-operated statues.

 - Best Time to Visit: Weekday mornings to avoid crowds..